dineshkummarc/cozy/README.md

 Most of the CouchApp initial app structure is left untouched.
 Besides that:

 - "./meta/" - I keep most of the application logic;
-- "./lib/" - added a couple of good things in the "lib" like JsonHtml parser, a test runner for the server-side Javascript code, and a tiny library of useful Javascript functions that I use myself;
+- "./lib/" - added a couple of libs: jh, meta, test_runner (a test runner for the server-side Javascript code), and a tiny library of useful Javascript functions;
 - "./vendor/" - added the JSON2 Javascript library;

 ### Notes ###

 - this is a work in progress, good ideas are welcome;
-- shell scripts are Bourne Shell scripts written on FreeBSD that may need some tweaking before they will run on other *NIX-es;
-  Update: also tweaked for Centos 5.3 and Fedora 11;
 - Javascript scripts expect /usr/local/bin/js as interpretter, so on Linux just say: # ln -s /usr/bin/js /usr/local/bin/js.